Applying to Cherry Hill Seminary

 Do I have to declare a major in my application?
 Can I change majors later?

 Yes, please declare at least a tentative major in your application, and yes, you can change majors later if necessary.
 If you are still unsure, make your very best intuitive guess, and talk to your advisor.
-As a seminary, we will require all Master’s students to take at least some coursework in each of the major areas.
+As a seminary, we will require all master’s students to take at least some coursework in each of the major areas.
 How do the majors fit into the “master’s programs”?
 Your major is where you will take the greatest number of credit-hours.
 Part of the process of your seminary education is to refine, clarify and actively participate in shaping your particular ministry and the class work and field work that will be helpful to you.
-Your faculty advisor will assist you in making these choices.
+Your faculty advisor (usually your department chair) will assist you in making these choices.
 Because advisors are assigned by major, it is important that you choose your initial major thoughtfully.
-When I declare a major, is that one of the two departments? or a topic inside one of those?
-A major is called by its area of focus, and is contained within the departments.
-Text, Tradition and Interpretation and Nature Deity and Inspiration are part of the theology and Religious History Department.
-Pagan Advocacy and Leadership, and Pagan Ministry and Expression are part of the Ministry, Advocacy and Leadership Department.
-Pagan Pastoral Counseling is its own department.

 Can I declare a major in Chaplaincy?